pudozi/exercises/tcpl/ch1/README.md

 Write a function reverse(s) that reverses the character string s.
 Use it to write a program that reverses its input a line at a time.

+## Exercise 1.20

+Write a program detab that replaces tabs in the input with the proper number of blanks to space to the next tab stop.
+Assume a fixed set of tab stops, say every n columns.
+Should n be a variable or a symbolic parameter?